zoracrimson/simple-math-online-web-prework/README.md

 ## Practice

-Now open `lib/math.rb` and try to get the tests passing.
+Now open `lib/math.rb`.
+You'll find a bunch of empty methods that take numbers as arguments that the methods will use to perform the mathematical operations on.
+Get the tests passing.